South Australian Housing Trust

 - Reviewing lease agreements

-Housing SA lease agreements are also known as Conditions of Tenancy.
-Any customer allocated a South Australian Housing Trust (SAHT) property signs a lease agreement that lists the conditions that apply to the tenancy.
+Housing SA’s lease agreement, also known as the Conditions of Tenancy, sets out the conditions that apply to a tenancy.
 The person who signs the lease agreement is the tenant.
-The tenant must keep all the conditions in order to continue living in a SAHT property.

 Exceptions to this policy